QUICK ANSWER

 The honest answer: it depends on what you mean by "free prep" and it depends on what you are willing to risk.
 Free resources can teach you real estate concepts.
 They can give you exposure to exam-style questions.
 They can help you identify which topics you need to study.
 What they typically cannot do is provide enough Florida-specific application-level questions to build exam readiness, track your performance by content area to find blind spots, simulate the timed exam format realistically, or drill the EXCEPT/NOT question format that costs students the most points.

-This post is an honest comparison of what free prep covers, what it misses, and the specific point where spending $20 to $40 on a paid tool becomes the cheaper option compared to retaking the exam.
+This post is an honest comparison of what free prep covers, what it misses, and the specific point where spending $39.99 on a focused paid tool becomes the cheaper option compared to retaking the exam.

 The short version: Free prep is useful for concept learning and initial exposure.
-It is not sufficient for exam readiness for most students because it lacks three things the exam specifically requires: enough Florida-specific application-level questions (you need 300+, most free sources have 50 to 100), per-topic performance tracking (free tools give you an overall score, not a diagnostic), and timed exam simulation under realistic conditions.
-The cost of one failed attempt ($36.75 plus 2 to 4 weeks of delay) exceeds the cost of most paid prep tools ($20 to $40).
+It is not sufficient for exam readiness for most students because it often lacks three things the exam specifically rewards: enough Florida-specific application-level questions, per-topic performance tracking, and timed exam simulation under realistic conditions.
+One failed attempt costs $36.75 plus 2 to 4 weeks of delay.
 The question is not "can I avoid spending money?"
-It is "where does spending $40 save me $73 and a month?"
+It is "where does a small paid tool reduce retake risk enough to be worth it?"

 What This Post Covers